-this was our week….
+This was our week….

-thank-you Abi, Isaac, Aaron and Seth… It was so much FUN!
+Thank Abi, Isaac, Aaron and Seth… It was so much FUN!

-ingredients :
+ingredients

-½ cup Medjool dates (or soaked Noor dates), pitted
+½ cup Medjool dates, pitted

 1½ cups whole-spelt flour